Liberty State Park: Transportation

 NJ Transit's Hudson-Bergen Light Rail runs just to the west of the park.
 The park is served by the West Side Avenue–Tonnelle Avenue and 8th Street–Hoboken Terminal trains at the Liberty State Park station at the park's western entrance.
 The park is also served by the 16 NJ Transit Bus route at the station.

 The park is served by the Liberty Landing Ferry with service to Liberty Harbor in Downtown Jersey City at Warren Street and Battery Park City in Lower Manhattan.
+Various harbor cruises also depart from the landing.

 Since 2024, a free shuttle bus service, provided by EZ Ride, operates on weekends and holidays from April to November connecting various points of interest within the park to Hudson-Bergen Light Rail and NJ Transit Bus service at Liberty State Park station and ferry service at Liberty Landing.
 Prior to this service, a pay-to-ride NJ Transit shuttle service operated at the park from 2000 until 2010.
 In July 2012, NJTPA allotted $175,000 to study transportation alternatives to and within the park.

 In May 2013, a new pedestrian bridge, the "Ethel Pesin Liberty Footbridge", named after the late wife of the state park's founder Morris Pesin, was placed over Mill Creek at the Morris Canal Basin to replace an older one that had been destroyed by Superstorm Sandy in October 2012.
 The new bridge reconnected the northwestern edge of Libery State Park with Downtown Jersey City and was situated so as not interfere with any new road construction.